rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

     Select `pet-battle-api` from the list and click `OK`.
     ![add-workspace-pet-battle-api](./images/add-workspace-pet-battle-api.png)

-    _If the page refreshes after your selection, just reopen the terminal by hitting the hamburger menu on top left, then select `Terminal > New Terminal` from the menu._
+    _If the page refreshes after your selection, just reopen the terminal by hitting the hamburger menu on the top left, then select `Terminal > New Terminal` from the menu._

 3. Unlike Jenkins, our Tekton pipeline definitions are not stored with the codebase.
 Instead, they're wrapped as a Helm chart along with our Ubiquitous Journey project.
 The Tekton Pipelines chart is in the root of the `tech-exercise`: